djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

 ### Focus on assembly and fit for (whose) purpose, rather than pedagogy before technology?

+Dron argues for viewing education as "a coparticipative technological processes" and that such a conceptualisation is profound.

+**Old stuff below here in this section**

 I don't ever seem myself being in a position to change the purpose of higher education, but I do think Arthur, Dron and Johnson are onto a useful way of understanding how to influence the quality of learning and teaching at a practitioner level.
 That is to eschew less than helpful arguments about precedence between pedagogy and technology (see [Google Scholar](https://scholar.google.com/scholar?q=%22pedagogy+before+technology%22)).
 Instead focus on something along the lines of how easy it is for students and teachers to assemble technologies for their purposes.

 Educationalists have been quite rightly arguing against technological "silver bullets" to education for quite some time.
 As argued above, a single technological object (e.g. Microsoft Teams, O365, Blackboard Ultra etc.) is not what matters.
 The problem for the "pedagogy before technology" folk is that (depending on your definition) pedagogy is just another technological object.
 The quality of a learning and teaching experience will most influenced about how well the participants in that experience are able to assemble the necessary technologies to achieve their collective and individual purpose(s).